prekshavaghela/machineLearning/knn/readme.md

-Made KNN and optimized it for the provided datasets.
+Made KNN with the K-nearest neighbor with distance computations in two different methods (original and Manhattan)